LIWEIDENG0830/CL-TSim/README.md

 # Reproducibility
 To reproduce the results stated in our paper, you can apply the following steps.
-## Self-Similarity data generation
+## Self-Similarity and Cross-Similarity data generation
-## Cross-Similairty data generation